 My Financial Broker is a credit broker and not a lender.
 Warning: Late repayments can cause you serious money problems.
 For help, go to https://www.moneyhelper.org.uk/

-Congratulations to Prince Harry and Meghan Markle on a beautiful wedding.
-While their wedding was paid for by the royal family, most of us have to reach deep into our pockets for a day just as special.
+For some couples, their wedding is paid for by their family.
+But most of us have to reach deep into our own pockets for the big day.

-Fortunately, our short-term loans can help you plan your magical day.
-As an instalment and payday loan direct lender, you can borrow between £100 to £1000 to put towards a wedding fund and repay over 7 days to 5 months.
+Fortunately, our lenders could help with short-term loans which can help you plan your magical day.
+We can put you in touch with instalment and payday loan direct lenders – you can apply for loans from £100 to £2,000, to put towards a wedding fund.
 But here at My Financial Broker, we believe in sensible spending.
 If you’re not looking to have a lavish wedding, here’s how to do it on a budget.

 Take time to write down everything that you need to spend money on – from shoes and flowers to the registry office fees.
 Then, set a budget with careful consideration as to how much you can afford.

 Discuss what’s most important to both of you.
 You might think that it must be a beautiful reception in a castle, but you could both easily be happy with a simple church wedding.
 Same goes for the party venues, check out local pubs and restaurants for great off-peak season deals.
 According to UK’s No 1 Brides Magazine, venue costs often account for up to a third of your budget.

 Don’t feel obliged to stick to conventional “wedding rules” – if you both do not like cake, simply don’t get one.

 You don’t have to splurge on a designer gown to look fabulous.
 Most High Street clothing brands such as John Lewis, Monsoon, Missguided, and Asos have their own bridal collections.
 Check out your local bridal boutiques for bargain dresses from last season collections.
 If you’re buying online, make sure you allow extra time for return if the dress doesn’t meet your expectations.